 Linguistics: American Sign Language (does not satisfy the College language requirement), Hittite, Indo-European, Old Church Slavonic

-Near Eastern Languages & Civilizations: Akkadian, Arabic, Aramaic, Egyptian, Hebrew (Classical and Modern), Persian, Sumerian, Turkish, Yiddish
+Near Eastern Languages & Civilizations: Akkadian, Arabic, Aramaic, Armenian, Egyptian, Hebrew (Classical and Modern), Persian, Sumerian, Turkish, Yiddish

 Romance Languages & Literatures: Catalan, French, Italian, Portuguese, Spanish

 Slavic Languages & Literatures: Czech, Polish, Russian, and Ukrainian language courses and Bosnian/Croatian/Serbian language tutorials